2025–26 I-League 2

-The 2025–26 I-League 2 will be the 18th season of the I-League 2 since its establishment in 2008.
-It is also the 4th season as the third tier of the Indian football league system.
-The top two clubs will secure a place in the 2026–27 I-League season.
+The 2025–26 I-League 2 was the 4th season of I-League 2, the third tier of the Indian football league system.
 Diamond Harbour were the defending champions, having won the 2024–25 I-League 2.

+The season started with Morning Star taking on Sudeva Delhi on 27th March 2026 at KASA Stadium, Diphu, Assam.
+On 15 May 2026, the final last matchday of the league, Delhi were crowned as champions while Bengaluru United finished as runners-up, with both earning promotion to the 2026–27 Indian Football League.
+SA Tirur and NEROCA were relegated to the 2026–27 I-League 3.